Alexffb32/RPG-Dashboard/README.md

 - Next.js team for the amazing framework
 - Tailwind CSS for utility-first styling

+## 🤖 AI Collaboration

+This project was co-developed with AI assistance, leveraging artificial intelligence to enhance development efficiency, code quality, and feature implementation.
+The collaboration between human creativity and AI capabilities helped accelerate the development process while maintaining high standards of code architecture and user experience design.

 ## 📞 Support

 If you have any questions or need help, please: